GPT-do-dah/GPT-do-dah/README.md

 - C++: An extension of the C language with added features such as classes, objects, and exceptions, providing both high-level abstractions and low-level control.
 - Next.js: A versatile framework for building React applications with server-rendering and static site generation capabilities.
 - WebSocket: Enabling real-time communication between the frontend and the backend for seamless user experience.
+- Gun.js: A real-time, decentralized, offline-first, and graph-oriented database that is designed for simplicity, speed, and reliability, enabling the efficient creation of distributed applications.
 - Express: A minimal and flexible Node.js web application framework that provides robust features for web and mobile applications.
 - PostgreSQL: A powerful, enterprise-class open-source relational database system with over 30 years of active development.
 - Milvus: A highly reliable, scalable, and easy-to-use vector search engine, ideal for AI and machine learning applications.